xuintl/RobotaPsyche/Feb 14 - Processing Ecosystem/README.md

 This project, as an assignment, is required to simulate an ecosystem in Processing.
 It incorporates the concepts we have learned from the book *Vehicles*.

 The ecosystem I tried to build consists of a group of insects (possibly fireflies) of different brightness displayed in a black & white gradient.
-Each insect has a different initial velocity represented by the gradient.
+Each insect has a different initial position.
 The insects are designed to be attracted to

 - each other;